 - Ghica van Emde Boas , The Netherlands, had a career of 30 years with IBM.
 After retirement she was IT Architect for large Java projects and for Web applications in PHP.
 Currently she volunteers as MIT App Inventor 2 power user, to help students and non-programmers to create Android apps.
 She has many years of experience in database design, Object Technology, teaching object-oriented analysis and design, and mentoring projects using Smalltalk, Java or PHP.
 She wrote several books in Dutch about PHP and MySQL.

-- Jorn Bettin, New Zealand, is a partner and founder at S23M, an employee owned innovation consulting practice, as well as co-organiser of CIIC, member of ASC Waiheke, and a pioneer of model driven knowledge engineering.
+- Jorn Bettin, New Zealand, is a partner and founder at S23M, an employee owned creativity and innovation consulting practice, as well as co-organiser of the unConference on Interdisciplinary Innovation and Collaboration, and a pioneer of model driven knowledge engineering.

 - Judy Singer, Australia, is a sociologist who coined the term neurodiversity in her thesis in 1998, and is the originator of the neurodiversity movement.

 - Kieran Rose, United Kingdom, who runs The Autistic Cooperative with over 60 member organisations and 600 individual members from all over the world.

 - Mark Boyes, Australia, is the Creative Director of Knowledge Ink, lecturer of innovation at RMITs Graduate School of Business and Law, Organisational Zoo ambassador, published artist and technology specialist.
 Mark is the proud father of an autistic son, who doesn’t fit the mould but is looking forward to the day the mould is broken.

 - Nick Walker, United States, is an author, speaker, transdisciplinary neurodiversity scholar and aikido teacher, as well as co-founder of the worker-owned publishing house Autonomous Press.